Elizabeth Warren Urged Not To Endorse Bernie Sanders, He’s ‘Done Next To Nothing For Women,’ NOW Leader Says

-As Massachusetts Senator Elizabeth Warren considers making a possible presidential endorsement, after she withdrew from the race herself on Thursday, the president of the United States’ largest women’s rights organization has offered her advice on which candidate she should not endorse — Bernie Sanders.
+As Massachusetts Sen. Elizabeth Warren considers making a possible presidential endorsement, after she withdrew from the race on Thursday, the president of the United States’ largest women’s rights organization has offered her advice on which candidate she should not endorse — Bernie Sanders.

 Toni Van Pelt, president of the National Organization for Women, said that Sanders had “really, as far as we know, done next to nothing for women and for our issues,” as quoted by Newsweek on Friday.
 Van Pelt added that Sanders “doesn’t have a record” in Congress when it comes to advancing women’s rights legislation.

-Current frontrunner Joe Biden, the former Vice President, was a principle author of the 1994 Violence Against Women Act while he was a Democratic Senator from Delaware.
+Current front-runner Joe Biden, the former vice president, was a principal author of the 1994 Violence Against Women Act while he was a Democratic senator from Delaware.
 The VAWA is widely credited with helping to bring about a significant decline in domestic violence incidents against women since its passage.
-But according to Van Pelt “we wouldn’t have the Violence Against Women Act if it wasn’t for Biden’s leadership.”
+According to Van Pelt, “we wouldn’t have the Violence Against Women Act if it wasn’t for Biden’s leadership.”

-The self-described democratic socialist candidate has gained few high-profile endorsements from prominent Democrats, but Warren’s backing would be seen as huge boost to the flagging Sanders campaign, which after taking losses in 10 of 14 Super Tuesday primary states on March 3 finds itself well behind Biden in polls looking toward upcoming states.
+The self-described democratic socialist candidate has gained few high-profile endorsements from prominent Democrats.
+However, Warren’s backing would be seen as a huge boost to the flagging Sanders campaign, which after taking losses in 10 of 14 Super Tuesday primary states on March 3 finds itself well behind Biden in polls looking toward upcoming states.

 Warren herself has been critical of Sanders over the behavior of his supporters, whom she says have attacked women online.